gramosg/tgutils/README.md

 call.
 That means that the previous example will keep receiving the same update over and over. `tgrecv` offers two ways of dealing with this:

-- When using he `--auto-offset` argument it will automatically discard every processed update by caching the last known offset.
+- When using the `--auto-offset` argument it will automatically discard every processed update by caching the last known offset.
 This is probably the desired behaviour if there are no more consumers connected to the Bot.
 - When using the `--offset <offset>` argument it will discard the updates